-The Corporation has a verbal consulting contract with Mr. Steve Vanry, pursuant to which Mr. Vanry provides his services to the Corporation for \$1,000 per month.
-On January 24, 2022, Steve Vanry, former CFO, was appointed a director of the Corporation.
+The Corporation has a verbal consulting contract with Ms. Lesia Burianyk, pursuant to which Ms. Burianyk provides her services to the Corporation for \$3,500 per month.

 APPOINTMENT OF AUDITORS

 At the Meeting, shareholders will be asked to appoint the auditors to serve until the next annual meeting of the Corporation and to authorize the Board to fix the remuneration of the auditor so appointed.
 Unless such authority is withheld, the persons named in the accompanying proxy intend to vote for the appointment of Davidson & Company LLP, Chartered Professional Accountants, as auditors of the Corporation and to authorize the directors to fix their remuneration.